CeON/dataverse/doc/sphinx-guides/source/admin/consents.rst

 Consents
 =========
+Consents are used for user registration where you can define what user has to(or can) accept in order to successfully register account.

 Dataverse offers a possibility of adding/editing consents that are for superusers only.
 If you are a logged-in superuser, you can access it by REST api.